Retrofitting Stormwater Ponds

 - Contribute to the protection or enhancement of water quality and quantity within the Lake Simcoe watershed

-- Recognize stormwater retrofit projects on public lands as a means to achieving the overall phosphorus water quality target
+- Recognize stormwater retrofit projects as a means to achieving the overall phosphorus water quality target

 - Retrofitting of existing stormwater ponds to provide water quality and quantity control